 Okay.
 This is not the life you envisioned when you took those vows.
 You didn’t think you’d be spending your pre-retirement years getting back into the singles’ scene.
-But those were the cards you were dealt.
+But those were the cards you were dealt with.
 Better to play your hand to the fullest.
 You must find a way to live your best life after divorce?

 Just because your marriage has ended doesn’t mean your life ended with it.
 You are still you, and now is the perfect time to rediscover who that is, to find the joyous girl in the newly single woman.
 Divorce is hard — not to mention expensive — but it does not have to be catastrophic.
 You might even look back someday and see the humor, maybe even the downright weirdness of this experience.
 No matter what, though, always remember there is a whole new life for you to live.
 Here are some important tips to get you started!